Shared short codes are going away. Here’s how to find your alternative

 The reason for this change is two-fold:

-- The industry is making way for 10DLC: ten digit long code messaging (abbreviated to 10DLC) will be a new sanctioned way to send A2P messages using local phone numbers, starting in 2019.
-This change simplifies messaging business models, and opens up new use cases that can be tied to a local phone number.
+- The industry is making way for 10DLC: ten digit long code messaging (abbreviated to 10DLC) is a new, carrier-sanctioned way to send A2P messages using local phone numbers, that started with Verizon in 2020.
+This change complicates messaging business models, but opens up business use cases that need to be tied to a local phone number.

 So what’s the best option for your business?
 Here are a few that you may consider: